sosinc/sosinc.github.io/content/blog/solving-redux-boilerplate-with-react-hooks.md

 beautifully composed together.
 They give me the warm fuzzy feeling of using Haskell Type Classes.

-We chose to create our own version of `useQuery`, that
+I chose to create our own version of `useQuery`, that

 1.  interoperates with @redux/toolkit's [createAsyncThunk](https://redux-toolkit.js.org/api/createAsyncThunk)
 2.  optimized ease of use with minimal compromises of redux principles